skellis46/slipbox/improvisation and the threshold of the self.md

 ## Architecture of the experience

 The trajectory or architecture of each improvisation is described clearly in the retrospective conversations with Katye Coe and with Rosemary Lee.
+It consists of five parts that do have some experiential overlap: Entering the practice / Crossing a threshold; Serial sensory tracking; Widening of attention; Deep sensory improvising; Being danced; and Ending / Return to ordinary life.
+Although written here in a linear way, these layers are not necessarily linear progressions.

 ### Entering the practice / Crossing a threshold

 The improvisations do not so much leave ordinary life behind as establish a temporary set of conditions in which ordinary life, bodily sensation, memory, thought, image and movement are received differently.
-These conditions matter: the near silence, the witness, the room and the clear commitment to non-judgement form a porous container that affords the mover the capacity to trust, to enter, deepen and return.
+These conditions matter: the near silence, the witness, the room and the clear commitment to non-judgement form a porous container that affords the mover the capacity to trust, and to enter, deepen and return.

 As Katye describes it, 'there's a threshold.
 There [are] many thresholds but first is to actually just go into space and begin' (Coe, 14 February 2024 am; conversation 10 of 13).
 This crossing is also a commitment: 'I'm committing to kind of going where I go, or going where this goes for however long the 25 minutes feels like or for however long 25 minutes is' (Coe, 14 February 2024 am; conversation 10 of 13).

 ### Serial sensory tracking

 The practice is repeatedly described by the two of us as beginning through sensation: weight, pressure, skin, temperature, tone, breath, gravity and movement information.
 Katye calls sensation the 'gateway threshold' (Coe, 14 February 2024 pm, conversation 11 of 13), and also describes tracking sensations: 'I noticed this, and then I noticed that and then I noticed this, or I stay with this' (Coe, 8 February 2024 am; conversation 6 of 13).
-This initial experience is not deliberate body scanning, since sensations seem to enter awareness rather than be searched for, but there is still a sense of awareness moving from one bodily event to another.
+This initial experience is not deliberate body scanning, since sensations seem to enter awareness rather than be searched for, but there is still a sense of awareness moving as if in series from one bodily event to another.

 Movement and awareness appear to form a reciprocal process in which ‘sensing movement precipitates more movement, which precipitates more sensory information’ (Ellis, 4 May 2026).
 Katye, however, questions the circularity implied by reciprocity: she is ‘not saying that that’s not happening’, but experiences it as something that ‘just keeps going somewhere else’ (Coe, 2 February 2024 am; conversation 4 of 13), until the distinction between sensation and movement begins to blur.

 ### Widening of attention

-This serial sensory tracking starts to diminish as attention widens.
+Serial sensory tracking starts to diminish as attention widens.
 Katye describes this shift as if 'it spreads out.
 And therefore [...] the hierarchy of attention, it becomes like very flat' (Coe, 8 February 2024 am; conversation 6 of 13) and wide: 'a wideness of seeing and a wideness of feeling' (Coe, 1 February 2024 am; conversation 2 of 13).
 Such change from tracking to widening is as if the information presented to awareness through sensations in the body goes from happening in series to happening in parallel, and becomes less like attending to separate sensations and more akin to inhabiting a _field_ of bodily, perceptual and imaginal events.

 ### Deep sensory improvising